 the same support.

-readiness; expanding Military Lending Act protections to the
+equals operational readiness; expanding Military Lending Act protections to the

-Guard/Reserve forces will support their activation with reduced stress to meet financial
+Guard/Reserve forces will support their activation with reduced stress as they

 impact on short-notice deployments relative to employers and concerns noted